suderman/nixos/configurations/sol/README.md

  exit
 ```

 Head back into `/etc/nixos` repo and move the generated `hardware-configuration.nix` into this configuration's directory.
-Then restore the [min](https://github.com/suderman/nixos/tree/main/configurations/min) configuration to how it was before.
+Then `git restore` the [min](https://github.com/suderman/nixos/tree/main/configurations/min) configuration to how it was before.
 Finally, run `nixos-rebuild switch` to change into this configuration:

 ```bash
 cd /etc/nixos